theemo-tokens/theemo/website/docs/design/figma/sync.md

 Tokens are stored within the theemo plugin which run in a sandboxed environment.
-In order to use your tokens and valuable references from somewhere else, they need to be synced from on place to another
+In order to use your tokens and valuable references from somewhere else, they need to be synced from one place to another

 ## Export